 Open shade photography conclusion

-It’s a great reason to keep a 5 in 1 reflector tucked into your camera bag, because it gives you:
+It’s a great reason to keep a 5-in-1 reflector tucked into your camera bag, because it gives you:

 - 3 different materials to reflect light (gold, silver, white)